DenJens/Hangfire.Documentation/getting-started/aspnet-applications.rst

 Using Startup class
 ~~~~~~~~~~~~~~~~~~~~

-If you have a modern (cough, cough) ASP.NET application, then you'd probably have the ``Startup.cs`` file.
+If you have a modern (cough, cough) ASP.NET application, then you would probably have the ``Startup.cs`` file.
 This case is the simplest case to bootstrap Hangfire and start using background processing.
-There are some extension methods and their overloads available for the ``IAppBuilder`` class.
+There are some extension methods and there are overloads available for the ``IAppBuilder`` class.

 All you need is to call them, to start using both Hangfire Dashboard and Hangfire Server.